petre-renware/api_to_roefact/xl2roefact/doc/README_xl2roefact_library.md

 Below is presented the ***skeleton logic*** of those modules which and where is relevant <small markdown="1">ie meaning where is not enough obvious from code or code complexity exceed usual limits (*for example nore than 100 lines of code per function*)</small>.
 For more technical details and specification regarding modules [see API Reference](./wrapper_810.05a-xl2roefact_DLD_specs.md)

-### rdinv module logic

-Main function of `rdinv` module is `rdinv(...)` which has the following logic sections which are in ***strict sequence in presented order***:

-* *search of `invoice_items_area` sub-table*.
-This area is expected to contain invoice lines and is "processed" first because it is more structured and easier to identify; after its identification the header area is considered upper of it and footer area below it

-* *solve `invoice_items_area` in 2 step...*.
-In this step the code-data-variables of items area will be initialized in order to hold information that will be found

-* *localize and mark areas for...* section that follows natural the previous one by initializing code-data-variables forcheader and footer areas to hold their corresponding information

-* *solve `invoice_header_area`* detailed initialize of header area code-data-variables

-* *`ReNaSt`-RegNameStrategy* section that identify and extract the legal registered name of invoice customer

-* *section to ( Excel data )--->( JSON ) format preparation and finishing* section which prepare Excel original data found to be be saved as JSON as a more "electronic interchangeable" structure

-* for more details about code logic description and presentation, please contact [RENware Software Systems](http://www.renware.eu)

 ## Install library